La Serenissima’s coffee shops

 From one shop to more than 200 coffee houses operating in the city by the late 1700s, coffee dominated the city, in its hey day, St. Mark’s Square had 34 coffe shops of its own, all thanks to La Serenissima’s story as one of the great trading centers of the world.

 Today, the grand caffè are still there.
 The Big Three- Florian Lavena and Quadri sit on the square itself, while wingmen Chioggia and Todaro are in the piazza adjacent.
 Though their reputations are seemingly overshadowed by exorbitant prices (you pay double to sit plus an added “orchestra” fee), each is a lovely time piece of history, architecture, design and coffee.
-And it’s about time you sat down.
+So whether you are visiting Venice for the day, or a lifetime, it’s about time you sat down.

 Opened in 1720, Caffè Florian is the oldest caffè in St. Mark’s Square, and quite possibly the oldest in Europe.
 The beautiful decor tells yesteryear stories when Lord Byron, Carlo Goldoni, Wagner, Proust and others were habitue.
 In fact, legend has it that in 1757, the famous Venetian author and lover Giacomo Casanova, after making a daring escape from the prison in the Doge’s Palace across the square, stopped for a morning coffee at Florian before fleeing the city.